Updated: Sep 14, 2020

 It means Customer 360 gives each of your departments the tools to build stronger and more authentic relationships with your customers:

-Marketing: Tailor marketing messages to the right person at the right time on the right channel, improving lead gen, customer acquisition, and upselling opportunities
+- Marketing: Tailor marketing messages to the right person at the right time on the right channel, improving lead generation, customer acquisition, and upselling opportunities.

-Sales: Spend less time doing data entry and more time connecting with customers by developing and implementing a precise, repeatable sales process
+- Sales: Spend less time entering data and more time connecting with customers by developing and implementing a precise, repeatable sales process.

-Service: Deliver consistent, personalized support across every customer interaction — from the contact center to the field, and from service automation to chatbots powered by artificial intelligence (AI)
+- Service: Deliver consistent, personalized support across every customer interaction—from the contact center to the field, and from service automaton to chatbots powered by artificial intelligence (AI)

-IT: Build modern apps to meet employee, partner, and customer needs; increase productivity by automating key processes; and improve scale, transparency, and security with IT solutions
+- IT: Build modern apps to meet employee, partner, and customer needs; increase productivity by automating key processes; improve scale, transparency, and security with IT solutions.

 Let’s take a real example of how the beauty brand e.l.f.
 Cosmetics used Salesforce to give itself a business makeover.

 In this customer-powered world, the most important thing you can build as a company is trust.
-Today’s customers want to trust they’re getting what they need from you, when, and where they need it.
-They want experiences to be effortless, and they’re loyal to brands they can count on.
+Today’s customers want to trust they’re getting what they need from you, as well as when, and where they need it.
+They want their experiences to be effortless, and they’re loyal to brands that they can count on.

 We know this isn’t easy for every company.
 According to a recent study commissioned by Forrester Consulting, business leaders are overwhelmingly challenged by information silos that make it harder to provide quality experiences for their customers.